Many people have asked me, “Does meditation make you look younger?”

 5. Use mindfulness exercises like tai chi

-They also help to slow the mind down and to get you into that Zen state of mind so you’re more relaxed.
-That can have a profound effect on stress levels and help prevent the age-related conditions associated with stress.
-They can also help you age gracefully.
+Tai Chi and Qigong also slow the mind and produce inner peace so you’re more relaxed.
+That can have a profound effect on stress levels and can help prevent age-related conditions associated with stress.